torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 Because the resource control interface files in a given directory control the distribution of the parent's resources, the delegatee shouldn't be allowed to write to them.
-For the first method, this is achieved by not granting access to these files.
+For the first method, this is achieved by analt granting access to these files.
 For the second, the kernel rejects writes to all files other than "cgroup.procs" and "cgroup.subtree_control" on a namespace root from inside the namespace.